 Check out our guide to the essential places to visit in Hungary and start planning an amazing trip today.

-Top Places to Visit in Hungary
+Top Tourist Attractions in Hungary

 This UNESCO World Heritage site features an 18th-century castle built on the site of a destroyed palace.
 So much history oozes through its walls.
 And during your tour, you will learn about the Ottoman Empire siege that took place in the 17th century and the events that followed.

-3. Great Market Hall, Budapest
+Great Market Hall, Budapest

 You’re likely wondering how a market made it to this list.
 But before discounting it, let’s paint a picture.
 This market, which lies in a neogothic structure, features multiple floors and is home to almost everything you ever need.